 Possibly.
 New research suggests that frequent small meals can be nutritionally sound and that frequent short periods of exercise can add up to fitness and health.
 It may not be better, but it is different.

-A 2002 study of 330 French men found that those who eat more frequently have less body fat than those who eat less frequently.
-And a more recent study of 499 Massachusetts residents suggests that grazing has similar effects on both sides of the Atlantic.
+The French have special dietary preferences, but a 2002 study of 330 men found that those who eat more frequently have less body fat than those who eat less frequently.
+For example, the Frenchmen who ate one or two meals a day had an average body mass index (BMI) of 26.2 and an average waist-to-hip ratio (WHR) of 0.95, putting them in the overweight range.
+In contrast, the men who ate five times a day were leaner, with an average BMI of 24.5 (normal) and a WHR of 0.93.
+Finally, a more recent study of 499 Massachusetts residents suggests that grazing has similar effects on both sides of the Atlantic.
 People who ate four or more times a day were 45% less likely to be obese than those who ate three or fewer times a day.

 You may be able to divide your meals into snacks, but should you split your walk into segments?
 To answer the question, the Harvard Alumni Study investigated 7,307 men with an average age of 66.
+Each volunteer reported the frequency, intensity, and duration of his exercise, and the researchers evaluated the cardiac risk factors of each man.
+None of the men had coronary artery disease when they enrolled in the study.
+After five years, though, 482 men had been diagnosed with heart disease.
 As in many earlier studies, the men who were most active enjoyed the lowest incidence of heart trouble, even after other risk factors were taken into account.
 But the frequency of exercise didn't influence protection one way or the other.
 The men who got their exercise in small chunks did just as well as those who exercised in a few longer workouts, as long as they ended up burning the same number of calories in the course of a week.